paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-033-facilities-and-services.md

 1970—Pub.
 L. 91–258 substituted “subchapter B” for “subchapters B and C”.

+#### Effective Date of 2014 Amendment
+Amendment by Pub.
+L. 113–295 effective Dec.
+19, 2014, subject to a savings provision, see section 221(b) of Pub.
+L. 113–295, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### Effective Date of 1990 Amendment
 Amendment by Pub.
 L. 101–508 effective Jan.
 1, 1991, with exception for contracts binding on Sept.
 30, 1990, and at all times thereafter, see section 11221(f) of Pub.
-L. 101–508, set out as an Effective Date note under [section 4001 of this title](./chapter-031-retail-excise-taxes.md#section-4001).
+L. 101–508, set out as a note under [section 4221 of this title](./chapter-032-manufacturers-excise-taxes.md#section-4221).

 #### Effective Date of 1988 Amendment
 Pub.
 L. 100–647, title VI, § 6103(b), Nov.
 10, 1988, 102 Stat.
 3711, provided that: “The amendment made by subsection (a) [amending this section] shall take effect on the date of the enactment of this Act [Nov.
 10, 1988].”